doersino/excessivelyadequate.com/_posts/2020-04-23-sierpinksy.md

 TABLE sum;
 ```

-Recursive CTEs, recognizable by the `WITH RECURSIVE` keywords, have another ace up their sleeve: They can run a *self-referential* query multiple times until it produces no further rows.
+*Recursive CTEs*, recognizable by the `WITH RECURSIVE` keywords, have another ace up their sleeve: They can run a *self-referential* query multiple times until it produces no further rows.
 Somewhat unintuitively, this is an *iterative* process.

 Let's consider an example which computes the factorial of the number 7: